stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 nodes as well as a weak form of liveness (absence of stuck states) that is compatible with the FLP impossibility result [@?FLP].

-As a node `v` collects federated voting messages for a given message `m`, two thresholds trigger state transitions in `v` depending on the message.
+As a node `v` collects signed copies of a federated voting message `m` from peers, two thresholds trigger state transitions in `v` depending on the message.
 We define these thresholds as follows:

 * _quorum threshold_:  When every member of a quorum to which `v` belongs (including `v` itself) has issued message `m`